Shedrack-Sunday/Shedrack-Sunday/README.md

 - :keyboard: I have an interest in **Technical Writing**, and am open to Developer Advocate Roles.

-- :zap: I take time to build my **problem-solving** skills in **Data structures and algorithms** on GeeksforGeek, Hackerank, and Leetcode.
+- :zap: I take time to build my **problem-solving** skills in **Data structures and algorithms** on Codewars, Hackerank, and Leetcode.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Shedrack-blue?style=flat&logo=Linkedin&logoColor=white)]()